Buffalo Water Quality at a Glance

 • Filtration: Water passes through granular activated carbon and sand filters

-• Corrosion control: Orthophosphate prevents lead and copper leaching from pipes
+• Corrosion control: Orthophosphate helps prevent lead and copper leaching from pipes

 • Fluoridation: Fluoride added for dental health benefits